 Why it matters

-- The debate over Antifa's classification as a domestic terrorist organization raises significant questions about civil liberties and law enforcement practices.
+- The discussion on Antifa's classification as a domestic terrorist organization raises critical questions about civil liberties and law enforcement practices.

-- Senator Rand Paul's responses highlight the ongoing political divide regarding Antifa, reflecting broader tensions between the Trump administration and its critics.
+- Senator Rand Paul's responses highlight the ongoing debate over the organization and ideology of Antifa, reflecting broader political tensions.

 What’s next

-- Watch for upcoming votes on government funding as the October 1 deadline approaches, which may impact health care and immigration policies.
+- Watch for upcoming votes on government funding as the October 1 deadline approaches.

-- Monitor developments regarding Trump's potential legal actions against critics, including former FBI Director James Comey.
+- Monitor developments regarding Trump's potential legal actions against political opponents, including James Comey.